 Hubertus von Amelunxen, Walter Benjamin Chair, Professor of Cultural Studies

 Hubertus von Amelunxen (b.
 1958) is a theorist, curator, and artist.
-He holds the Walter Benjamin Chair at The European Graduate School / EGS, where he teaches Media Philosophy and Cultural Studies.
+He holds the Walter Benjamin Chair at The European Graduate School / EGS, where he taught Media Philosophy and Cultural Studies, and acted as Provost from 2013 until 2018.
 He was born on December 29, 1958, in a town called Bad Hindelang in Bavaria, Germany.
 He studied Romance Languages and Literature (French, Spanish), German, and Art History in Marburg (Philipps-Universität) and Paris (École Normale Supérieure), and finished his PhD at the University of Mannheim with a thesis on nineteenth century French literature (Allegory and Photography).
 Professor von Amelunxen was a Founding Director and Professor at the International School for New Media in Lübeck (Germany).
 Additionally, he is a Senior Visiting Curator for Photography and New Media at the Canadian Center for Architecture in Montreal (Canada).

 Hubertus von Amelunxen is fluent in four languages: German, French, English, and Danish.
 Hubertus von Amelunxen is a former professor of cultural studies at Muthesius-Hochschule Kiel, and was a visiting professor of art history at the University of Basel (1991), the University of California, Santa Cruz (History of Consciousness program, 1991–92), the Philosophy Faculty of Düsseldorf University (2000-01) and the Institut Supérieur des Beaux-Arts (HISK) in Antwerp.
 Addicted to mobility and communication, Hubertus von Amelunxen lives in Berlin, Lübeck, Paris and Montreal.
 In 2003 he was elected a member of the Akademie der Künste in Berlin.
 In 2010 he was appointed President of the College of Fine Arts in Braunschweig, Germany.